-Below is a non-exhaustive list of potential tax law changes in the event of a Democratic sweep:
+Below is a non-exhaustive list of potential tax law changes under a Democratic administration:

-• Lower Transfer Tax Exemptions - Under current law, the estate, gift, and generation-skipping transfer (GST) tax exemptions are each \$11.58 million per person, or \$23.16 million per married couple.
+- Lower Transfer Tax Exemptions Under current law, the estate, gift, and generation-skipping transfer (GST) tax exemptions are each \$11.7 million per person, or \$23.4 million per married couple.
 These large transfer tax exemptions are indexed for inflation through 2025.
 In 2026, however, the exemptions are scheduled to drop to \$5 million per person, or \$10 million per married couple, again indexed for inflation.
-Most pundits believe that Biden would attempt to reduce the transfer tax exemptions to \$3.5 million per person, or perhaps even lower, before their scheduled sunset in 2026.

-• Higher Transfer Tax Rates - The current tax rate for transfers in excess of a taxpayer's estate, gift, or GST exemption is 40%.
-In addition to lowering the exemption amount, the transfer tax rate could also increase, perhaps to 45% or higher.

-• No Income Tax Basis Adjustment at Death - Currently, most assets that pass through a deceased taxpayer's estate receive an income tax basis adjustment, either up or down, to fair market value at the taxpayer's date of death.
-This can be extremely beneficial for highly appreciated assets, such as low-basis securities or a closely held business, as it wipes out all pre-death capital gain on the asset.
-Biden has proposed eliminating this basis "step-up" at death, which could result in substantially higher capital gains taxes on inherited assets.

-• Taxation of Capital Gains at Ordinary Income Tax Rates - Long-term capital gains are currently taxed at a top rate of 20%.
-Biden has proposed taxing capital gains at ordinary income tax rates, meaning that the new top rate could be 39.6%, or potentially higher.

-• Elimination of Other Popular Estate Planning Tools - The Democrats may also dust off old transfer tax proposals last seen during the Obama administration.
+Most pundits believe that Biden would attempt to reduce the transfer tax exemptions to \$3.5 million per person, or perhaps even lower, before their scheduled sunset in 2026. - Higher Transfer Tax Rates The current tax rate for transfers in excess of a taxpayer's estate, gift, or GST exemption is 40%.
+In addition to lowering the exemption amount, the transfer tax rate could also increase, perhaps to 45% or higher. - No Income Tax Basis Adjustment at Death Currently, most assets that pass through a deceased taxpayer's estate receive an income tax basis adjustment, either up or down, to fair market value at the taxpayer's date of death.
+This can be extremely beneficial for highly appreciated assets, such as low-basis securities, or a closely held business, as it wipes out all pre-death capital gain on the asset.
+Biden has proposed eliminating this basis "step-up" at death, which could result in substantially higher capital gains taxes on inherited assets. - Taxation of Capital Gains at Ordinary Income Tax Rates Long-term capital gains are currently taxed at a top rate of 20%.
+Biden has proposed taxing capital gains at ordinary income tax rates, meaning that the new top rate could be 39.6%, or potentially higher. - Elimination of Other Popular Estate Planning Tools The Democrats may also dust off old transfer tax proposals last seen during the Obama administration.
 For example, they could seek to eliminate short-term grantor retained annuity trusts (GRATs), restrict the use of valuation discounts, impose a term limit on GST trusts, and/or limit the use of grantor trusts in estate planning transactions.

 If the transfer tax laws do change, it is fair to ask when these changes will take effect.
 It is also fair to ask whether such changes could be made retroactive from the date of enactment.
-While there is no guarantee, it seems highly unlikely that the tax laws will change before the end of 2020.
-Things become much less certain, however, when we move into 2021.
+While there is no guarantee, it seems unlikely that any tax laws will be made retroactive to January 1, 2021.
+It seems more likely that tax law changes would be effective upon the date of enactment, or perhaps January 1, 2022, if tax legislation is pushed to the third or fourth quarters of 2021.
+No one can predict the future, however, and strategies may be available to reduce the risk of retroactive gift tax.

-Year-End Planning Considerations
+Planning Considerations